 The word biodiversity is short for biological diversity.
-The planet needs a good and varied number of bacteria, genes, plants, animals, fungi and more to make a strong planet or ecosystem.
+The planet needs a good and varied number of bacteria, genes, plants, animals, fungi and more to make a strong ecosystem.

-We all rely on each other; from tiny cells you can't see without a microscope, whales in the sea and the leaf mould and fungi Trees are a great way to explain why we need a strong and diverse eco system.
+We all rely on each other; from tiny cells and organisms you can't see without a microscope, to whales in the sea and the leaf mould and fungi on the forest floor Trees are a great way to explain why we need a strong and diverse ecosystem.

-- Trees provide oxygen which humans rely on - They provide shade from the weather for animals. - Trees provide food from nuts, berries and leaves - They are used to build - Trees are used to keep us warm and to heat fires - Tree roots can also help prevent flooding, their leaves fall to the ground, decay and are used to keep soil fertile.
+- Trees provide oxygen which humans rely on - They provide shade from the weather for animals - Trees provide food from nuts, berries and leaves - They are used to build structures and furniture - Trees are used to keep us warm and to heat fires - Tree roots help prevent flooding - Their leaves fall to the ground, decay and are used to keep soil fertile

-Amazing to think a tree can do so much!
+It's amazing to think a tree can do so much!

-As biodiversity weakens from over farming, pollution or global warming the planet can lose species, be prone to flooding or extreme weather and crops can be lost.
-But, we can all work together to each play a part in increasing the biodiversity where we live.
-Bees are one important part of good biodiversity so by helping bees out we can also help other organisms, plants and animals thrive.
+As biodiversity weakens from intensive farming, pollution and global warming, the planet can lose species, become more likely to flood or have extreme weather, and crops can be lost.
+But we can all work together to play a part in increasing the biodiversity where we live.
+Bees are an important part of this, so by helping bees out we can also help other organisms, plants and animals thrive.